nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 After that, you can treat yourself to a cup of coffee because you now have the basic tools for working like the NPR News Apps team.

 ## Appendix 1: The Text Editor
 Since your code is stored entirely as text files on your computer, you'll want a nice text editor.
-Our instructions showed you how to use `nano`, a text editor that you'll find on almost every computer.
-However, there are at least two others that the team uses.
+Our instructions showed you how to use `nano`, a terminal-based text editor that you'll find on almost every computer.
+However, there are a few others that the team uses.
 Text editors are like the Microsoft Word of the programming world, except they come packed with all kinds of handy dandy features to make writing code a cinch.

 ### Atom
 While I prefer Sublime Text (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
 If this is you, [Atom](https://atom.io/) is a good choice because it's free and intuitive to use with its defaults, yet highly customizable.